-Facebook Names the Ad Campaigns That Best Used Facebook
+BBDO, R/GA Rank Among Facebook's Favorite Agencies

 "Evan" by BBDO New York for Sandy Hook Promise

-"The DNA Journey" by Momondo A/S
+"The DNA Journey" by &Co. for Momondo

 Love